 What this looks like on the ground

-3. One monthly “waste + exposure” review.
+- One monthly “waste + exposure” review.
 Not a meeting marathon.
 A short review of: unused licenses, idle cloud resources, duplicate tools, expiring exceptions, and new spend categories like AI.
-This is where best practices for securing SAM pipeline suddenly become practical, because you can gate new spend with ownership and policy expectations before it scales.
+This is where SAM governance becomes practical, because you can gate new spend with ownership and policy expectations before it scales.

 The “strategic” shift:

-• Make lifecycle visible and enforceable.
+- Make lifecycle visible and enforceable.
 If an app is sunsetting, the licenses don’t get a “quiet renewal.”
-If a team is piloting AI tooling, it gets tagged as pilot with an end date, not left to grow roots.
+If a team is piloting AI tooling, it gets tagged as a pilot with an end date, not left to grow roots.

 Alright, now that the “why” is locked, let’s make this executable.
 Here’s the software asset management best practices checklist you can run monthly without becoming the villain in every renewal thread.